fiorenzo1963/rogue/README.md

   - Other bug fixes.
   - Added Rookie/Warrior mode.
 The "R" flag will be shown at the end of the status line when in Rookie mode.
     - Warrior mode is the original behavior.
-    - Rookie mode gives you better weapon and armor, and much higher chances of finding a roomfull of monsters.
+    - Rookie mode gives you better weapon and armor, a few goodies, and much higher chances of finding a roomfull of monsters.
 This gives you more chances of acquiring resources.

 - To run in "Warrior" mode: rogue
 - To run in "Rookie" mode: rogue -r